Why take pictures?

 photographers and artists still try to create individually powerful and aesthetic images, but what becomes more important is that each image is part of telling some larger story.

-This week, use any camera – a real one if you have one, or a phone is fine – to tell some story you care about.
+This week, use any camera, Phone, Mirrorless, DSLR, Film, etc., to tell some story you care about.

 Topics